MicrosoftDocs/Hololens/hololens/hololens-global-assigned-access-kiosk.md

 # Global Assigned Access – Kiosk

-This feature configures Hololens 2 device for multiple app kiosk mode which is applicable at system level, has no affinity with any identity on the system and applies to everyone who signs into the device.
+This feature configures HoloLens 2 device for multiple app kiosk mode, which is applicable at system level, has no affinity with any identity on the system and applies to everyone who signs into the device.

 > [!NOTE]
 > This feature is currently only avalible in Windows Insider builds.
 If you would like to try this feature before it is generally avalible in HoloLens releases please read more about [Windows Insider](hololens-insider.md) builds.

-## How to use this in Intune?
+## How to use Global Assigned Access in Intune?

 > [!NOTE]
 > Please be aware of the areas marked with "<!-".
 These areas will require you to make modifications based on your preferences.

 1. Create a custom OMA URI device configuration profile as follows and apply it to HoloLens device group:

     URI value: ./Device/Vendor/MSFT/AssignedAccess/Configuration

     > [!div class="mx-imgBorder"]
     > ![Global Assigned Access OMA-URI in Intune](images/global-assigned-access-omauri.png)

 2. For value, update and paste following content:

     :::code language="xml" source="samples/global-assigned-access.xml" highlight="12-13,23":::

-## How to use this in Windows Configuration Designer?
+## How to use Global Assigned Access in Windows Configuration Designer?

 1. Update and save XML blob mentioned above as XML file.

 2. Follow the steps in [Use a provisioning package to set up a single-app or multi-app kiosk](https://docs.microsoft.com/hololens/hololens-kiosk#use-a-provisioning-package-to-set-up-a-single-app-or-multi-app-kiosk), specifically the section "Prov. package, step 2 – Add the kiosk configuration XML file to a provisioning package" and refer to the XML file that was saved in the previous step.

-## Can I create a configuration where global applies to everyone and separate configuration applies to 1 AAD account or AAD group?
+## Can I create a configuration where global applies to everyone and separate configuration applies to one Azure AD account or AAD group?

-Yes, please refer to the example XML blob below.
+Yes, refer to the example XML blob below.
 Global Assigned Access profile is applied on Hololens when a specific one for the signed in user is not found, so it is default kiosk mode configuration for signed-in user.
 Here is an example of XML blob to be used:

 > [!NOTE]